 JERSEY SIGNING CEREMONY

-From the first 2018 game in Normandy, Patton Legacy Sports began the tradition of asking the players to sign the jerseys prior to playing in the game.
+Beginning with the first game in 2018 game in Normandy, the tradition of asking the players to sign the jerseys prior to playing in the game.
 This tradition continues today, carrying over to the high school football teams in the US.
 Every signature honors the soldiers who had to abandon the game.
 It is the player’s commitment to good sportsmanship, pursuit of camaraderie, and respect for their fellow players.

 THE REMEMBRANCE PROJECT